Kozea/tinycss/docs/extending.rst

 some of its methods.
 If fact, the parser is made of methods in a class (rather than a set of functions) solely to enable this kind of sub-classing.

+tinycss is designed to enable you to have parser subclasses outside of tinycss, without monkey-patching.
+If however the syntax you added is for a W3C specification, consider including your subclass in a new tinycss module and send a pull request: see :ref:`hacking`.

 .. currentmodule:: tinycss.css21